Bounds for lacunary bilinear spherical and triangle maximal functions: Introduction and main results

-There are several common features to deducing the desired bounds for the lacunary maximal operators.
-We generally follow a scheme of extending boundedness estimates for single scale averages to the lacunary maximal functions by localizing the Fourier support in both variables separately.
-If either of the localizations is low frequency, we are often able to get a pointwise domination by a product of (sub)linear maximal operators.
-For the remaining case (the so-called high-high part of the operator), we do a further dyadic decomposition and show that we can get bounds that decay exponentially in the scale for the operator norm on $L^2\times L^2\rightarrow L^1$.
-This extends to the entire boundedness region via interpolation with a trivial estimate.
+There are several common features to deducing the desired bounds for the lacunary bilinear maximal operators.
+We generally follow a scheme of extending boundedness estimates for single scale averages to the lacunary maximal functions by proving decay bounds for pieces of the single averaging operator in which we localize the Fourier support in both variables separately.